decentralized-identity/presentation-exchange/contributing.md

 #### Assigning section content in the STABLE state:

-when all of the following conditions are met:
+When all of the following conditions are met:
 * There is quality code that demonstrates the concepts it describes.
 * There are no outstanding issues related to that section that the Working Group Participants consider substantive.